gunasekharvadla/Python-logic-Problems/Readme.md

 32. Function to check even/odd
 33. Function to find max of 3 numbers
 34. Function to reverse string
-35. Function to count vowels
+35. Function to count vowels.

 ---